PdoyleC/Portfolio-1-Project/README.md

     -   #### B. Returning Visitor Goals

-        - I want to be able to access and view a updated weekly puzzle section.
+        - I want visitors to be able to access and view a updated weekly puzzle section.
-        - I want to be able to check opening times quickly and easily.
+        - I want visitors to be able to check opening times quickly and easily.
-        - I want to be able to contact the organisation to give feedback or ask questions.
+    - I want visitorsto be able to contact the organisation to give feedback or ask questions.

     -   #### C. Frequent User Goals
          - I want to be able to access and view a updated weekly puzzle section.